 7. Traditional English Names and Nicknames

 11. Nicknames from Flowers

 Bua - means Lotus

-I usually called students in class by their nicknames, because these names are much shorter and easier to say than either the given or surnames.
+I always called students in class by their nicknames, because these names are much shorter and easier to say than either the given or surnames.
 I'm sure that schoolboys' names are just as interesting as girls', however, I haven't taught enough boys and don't have enough examples.
-Hopefully, this article will give you an appreciation for Thai school girl nicknames.
+Hopefully, this article will give you an appreciation for Thai schoolgirl nicknames.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.